About the Show

 Nina Tolentino loves to sing romantic songs.
-This combined with a fiery heart and sultry voice is what earned her the honor of being “La Dame Romantica de Mexico”.
-Luckily for Nina and her audience she also loves to drive which is how she became the chuffer for the women who would lead her to a professional career as a preforming and recording artist.
+This combined with a fiery heart and sultry voice is what earned her the honor of being “La Dama Romántica de Mexico."
+Luckily for Nina and her audience she also loves to drive which is how she became the chauffeur for the woman who would lead her to a professional career as a performing and recording artist.

 Born in Mexico, Tolentino had been singing for social events from a very young age but hadn’t consider doing it as a profession.
-In need of work, she became the chuffer for a woman she calls “Tia Maria”.
+In need of work, she became the chauffeur for a woman she calls “Tia Maria."
 Their relationship quickly changed once Maria heard Tolentino sing.

-Tolentino entered into a contract to RCA Records, a relationship would last 16 years.
-She produced an album and a multitude of singles including the hit song “Una Historia Mas”.
-She performed at venues throughout South and Central America, Europe and the United State.
-One of the things she considers an honor was to be included in RCA’s 100 Anos de Musica.
+Tolentino entered into a contract with RCA Records, a relationship that would last 16 years.
+She produced an album and a multitude of singles including the hit song “Una Historia Mas."
+She performed at venues throughout South and Central America, Europe and the United States.
+One of the things she considers an honor was to be included in RCA’s 100 Años de Musica.

-Tolentino made frequent appearances on TV shows including; “Hoy Mismo” and the hit show “Siempre en Domingo."
-She acted in a number of films including playing the leading roll in the film “Mariachi” about the life of Lucha Reyes, “The Mother of Ranching Music”.
+Tolentino made frequent appearances on TV shows including “Hoy Mismo” and the hit show “Siempre en Domingo."
+She acted in a number of films including playing the lead roll in the film “Mariachi” about the life of Lucha Reyes, “The Mother of Ranching Music."
 Tolentino co-starred with David Reynoseo and won the Best Actress Award, given by “Chin De Plata” for Hispanic actors for her portrayal of Reyes.
 Tolentino says “I am blessed to have had a life where I could do what I loved and be paid for it."

 The Murillos are a perennial favorite local band, playing on numerous occasions around Socorro County.
 Having played two concerts, without an audience, for NMT PAS during the pandemic, they are excited to finally be performing for an event with an audience!